Student Life

 Share spaces.
 Raise voices.
 Craft stories.
 Make theatre.
 HWS Theatre offers opportunities to make and study theatre in the classroom, on stage, and in the community and creates a wide array of theatre-going experiences for local audiences.
 The Theatre Department offers a major and two minors (one disciplinary and one interdisciplinary) and produces three main stage faculty-directed shows per year in McDonald Theatre in the Gearan Center for the Performing Arts or elsewhere in the community.
 Productions such as Much Ado About Nothing, Too Much Light Makes the Baby Go Blind (30 Plays in 60 Minutes), Waiting for Godot, The Servant of Two Masters, 5 Lesbians Eating a Quiche, The Etymology of Bird, and a range of original work written or devised by students, attest to the department's emphasis on producing a broad range of plays from diverse eras, perspectives, and theatrical styles.
 In conjunction with the active production season, the department regularly hosts guest artists and scholars and coordinates trips to see professional theatre in the region.

 The Theatre Department organizes a short-term study abroad program in Bali, which explores theatre, music, and dance.
 HWS Theatre regularly partners with community organizations including Geneva Theatre Guild, Historic Geneva, and The Smith Opera House.
-For five summers the department has hosted the Quick Silver Theater Company’s Playwrights of Color Summit.
+For seven summers the department has hosted the Quick Silver Theater Company’s Playwrights of Color Summit.
 Finally, The Phoenix Players is a student-run theatre organization, which presents a variety of work designed, directed, and sometimes written by students.

 Visiting Speakers and Performers